aaron-grau/curic/full-stack-project/bonus/testing/README.md

 Your frontend is written in JavaScript using React and Redux, so you'll need to use a JavaScript testing library.
 We recommend the Jest library, which was created at Facebook.
-To make your UI testing easier, you can use the Enzyme library, which was created by Airbnb specifically for React testing.
+To make your UI testing easier, you can use the Enzyme library, which was created by Airbnb specifically for testing React.
 Finally, the Redux cycle is a very common source of errors.
 You can use Jest to test your Redux state, and you can also add a plugin to the Redux developer tools that allows you to export tests in real-time as you inspect your Redux state.